martinring/thesis/src/5-Partitioning.md

-uniformly for different propositions $\phi$, we scale both axes with the maximum, i.e. the size of the set of fixed variable $|X|$ with the total number of free variables $|\FV{\phi}|$ and the average verification runtime $\AvgTphi X$ with the proof time of the original proposition $T_{\phi}$.
+uniformly for different propositions $\phi$, we scale both axes with the maximum, i.e. the size of the set of fixed variable $|X|$ with the total number of free variables $|\FV{\phi}|$ and the average verification run time $\AvgTphi X$ with the proof time of the original proposition $T_{\phi}$.
 Thus, for a set $X$ of variables to be fixed, our cost function is